 In reviewing the Compensation Tables that follow, it is important to note that equity based compensation is reported based on the fair value at the grant date as determined under GAAP.
-As a result, it is not fully illustrative of compensation actually received or realizeable.
-For example, Mr. Stroup's 2015 compensation was reported as \$6,921,110.
-However, the performance thresholds associated with the PSUs used to calculate Mr. Stroup's 2015 compensation were not met, and accordingly those PSUs were forfeited.
-Further, the exercise price associated with the SARs granted in 2015 is in excess of the price per share of Belden's common stock as of December 31, 2017.
-Accordingly, of the \$6,921,110 reported as Mr. Stroup's compensation for 2015, approximately \$4,770,000 was without value as of December 31, 2017.
+As a result, it is not fully illustrative of compensation actually received.
+For example, Mr. Stroup's 2016 compensation was reported as \$6,254,208.
+However, the performance thresholds associated with the PSUs used to calculate Mr. Stroup's 2016 compensation were only partially met, and accordingly those PSUs will convert to shares of Belden stock at a 1:0.39 basis.
+Further, the exercise price associated with the SARs granted in 2016 is in excess of the price per share of Belden's common stock as of December 31, 2018.
+Accordingly, of the \$6,254,208 reported as Mr. Stroup's compensation for 2016, approximately \$3.0 million was without value as of December 31, 2018.
 All of our NEOs and other senior managers are similarly affected.
+This illustrates how the interests of Belden's executive officers are aligned with those of Belden's shareholders.

-The disparity between reported compensation and realized or realizable compensation is depicted graphically in the chart below, which depicts Mr. Stroup's reported compensation, compensation realizable as of December 31, 2017, and compensation that may be realizable as of December 31, 2020, provided certain assumption prove true.
-"Reported" compensation as shown in the chart below reflects the total annual compensation paid to Mr. Stroup as reported in the Company's 2016, 2017, and 2018 proxy statements.
-The "Realizable 12/31/2017" field shows the value of Mr. Stroup's annual compensation for each of 2015, 2016 and 2017 after taking into account the conversion of PSUs and the value of Mr. Stroup's SARs on December 31, 2017.
-The "Realizable 12/31/2020" field calculates the value of Mr. Stroup's 2015, 2016 and 2017 compensation assuming 10% annual stock price appreciation over the closing price on December 29, 2017, \$77.17 per share, through December 31, 2020, making the December 31, 2020 stock price used for this illustration \$102.71.
-As mentioned above, PSUs granted in 2015 will not convert to shares of Belden common stock.
-Many of the factors that caused the 2015 PSUs to not convert into common stock will also create headwinds for realization of the 2016 and 2017 PSUs.
-As a result and for the purposes of this depiction only, it has been assumed that 2016 PSUs will convert to shares of Belden stock at a 0.80 factor, and 2017 PSUs will convert to shares of Belden stock at a 0.90 factor.
+The disparity between reported compensation and compensation that may be received in the future is depicted graphically in the chart below, which shows Mr. Stroup's reported compensation in each of 2016, 2017 and 2018, the value of that compensation as of December 31, 2018 (when Belden common stock was trading at \$41.77), and the value of such compensation that may be realizable in the future if Belden common stock is trading at \$87.00 (its 2018 high) or \$100.
+"Reported" compensation as shown in the chart below reflects the total annual compensation paid to Mr. Stroup as reported in the Company's 2017, 2018, and 2019 proxy statements.
+The other fields show the value of Mr. Stroup's annual compensation for each of 2016, 2017 and 2018 after taking into account the conversion of PSUs and the value of Mr. Stroup's SARs using an assumed price of Belden's common stock as indicated in the chart below.
+As mentioned above, PSUs granted in 2016 will convert to shares of Belden common stock at a 1.0:0.39 ratio.
+For the purposes of this depiction only, it has been assumed that 2017 PSUs will convert to shares of Belden stock at a 0.80 factor, and 2018 PSUs will convert to shares of Belden stock at a 0.90 factor.